 In July 2017, the regulatory authority that oversees financial services firms and financial markets in the U.K. announced that, from the end of 2021, it will no longer persuade or compel contributing banks to make submissions for purposes of determining the LIBOR rate.
 The LIBOR rate is intended to represent the rate at which contributing banks can obtain short-term borrowings from each other in the London interbank market.
-As a result, it is possible that commencing in 2022, LIBOR will no longer be available or no longer be deemed an appropriate reference rate upon which to determine the interest rate on or impacting certain loans, derivatives and other instruments or investments comprising Client Accounts.
+On March 5, 2021, the same authority announced that publication of all LIBOR settings for the Euro, the Swiss franc and the Japanese yen, as well as the one-week and two-month U.S. dollar LIBOR settings, would cease immediately after December 31, 2021, and that publication of the overnight and twelve-month U.S. dollar LIBOR settings would cease immediately after June 20, 2023.
+As a result, by 2022 or 2023 (depending on the specific rate involved), LIBOR will no longer be available for the purpose of determining the interest rate on or impacting certain loans, derivatives and other instruments or investments comprising Client Accounts.